ollytom/apub/doc/apas.md

 The [Note Activity] is probably the most recognisable object exchanged by ActivityPub servers.
 They are represented as comments by Lemmy, and posts (toots?) by Mastodon.
 For instance, imagine a reply from Alex to Bowie talking about motorcycle tyres.
-It's passed around as JSON-encoded data like so:
+It's passed around the Fediverse as JSON-encoded data like this:

 	{
 		"type": "Note"